Former volunteer fire chief, secretary arrested for embezzlement

+Special Agents presented both Hanna and Mannon with separate demand letters totaling over $50,000.

-According to the auditor’s office, Hanna is accused of using fire department funds to purchase farm and lawn equipment for his own personal use.
+According to White, Hanna is accused of using fire department funds to purchase farm and lawn equipment for his own personal use.
 He also allegedly used public money to make a payment on his house.
 A demand letter for $3,459.15 was presented to Hanna at the time of his arrest.

 Mannon allegedly issued herself over 100 different RBVFD checks, totaling over $30,000 while she was working as a secretary for the fire department.
 A $47,229.12 demand letter was presented to her upon arrest.